Cost of living FAQs

-The two payments are slightly different as this will allow people to know they have received both payments.
-This will avoid the risk of fraud and duplicate payments.
+The two payments are slightly different as this allows people to know they have received both payments.
+This avoids the risk of fraud and duplicate payments.

 If you get both Child Tax Credit and Working Tax Credit, you will receive one set of Cost of Living Payments, linked to Child Tax Credit only.

 7. I get additional benefits.
 Will this affect how much I get?

 If you receive tax credits from HMRC or a qualifying low income benefit from DWP, you will receive a Cost of Living Payment from DWP or HMRC.
 If you also get a qualifying disability benefit, you may receive an additional Disability Cost of Living Payment from DWP.

 8. Why are tax credits customers getting paid later?

 It's possible for customers to be entitled to both tax credits and other eligible benefits which are administered by DWP.
 So, HMRC will make payments to eligible customers receiving tax credits only, shortly after DWP, to avoid duplicate payments.